.

 Third generation: Valiants and Darts become Volares and Aspens

-1976 valiant1976 was the Valiant's final year in the US.
+1976 was the Valiant's final year in the US.
 In what many saw as a major mistake for Chrysler, under the leadership that saw no use for the Barracuda or Road Runner (or small cars in Australia), (or the Australian Hemi Six in the US), the Valiant was eliminated in favor the Aspen and Volare, two unproven and severely undertested vehicles whose production should have been delayed by a year.
 Had the Valiant been alone in 1976, and the Volare/Aspen not brought out that year, Chrysler might have made it without having to sell their overseas assets and other divisions.

-Valiant sales were tiny in 1976 due to their simultaneous replacement by the Volare/Aspen: 32,901 units.
-Cosmetically, the major change was the substitution of clear bulbs with yellow covers for the front parking/turn signal lights, rather than yellow bulbs with clear covers.
 The Scamp sold a mere 8,455 units in its final year, and the Duster, in its last year as an A-body, eked out 26,688 units despite the addition of the Feather Duster.
 This rarity was designed for fuel economy, and contained an aluminum intake manifold, hood and trunk inner bracing, and bumper brackets.
 It also had long axle ratios and an overdrive manual transmission coupled with the 225 Slant Six.

 Jim Benjaminson wrote in the Plymouth Bulletin: